z0rr0/unigma/README.md

 Process:

 - upload a file (+settings: required password + TTL + number of sharing)
-- the file is encrypted using AES-256 with a key based on user's password, metadata is stored in local SQLite database and private info is also encrypted
+- the file content and name are encrypted using AES-256 with a key based on user's password, metadata is stored in local SQLite database
 - get unique link
 - share the link (recipient should know used password)